CLA Dean's Graduate Fellowship Program

 GRE scores are strongly encouraged, and successful candidates typically score in the 90th percentile or higher.
 In addition, successful candidates demonstrate evidence of exceptional qualifications and prospects for a steady and early stream of publications and engagement with the research community that may lead to AAU professorial careers.
 Prior work with leading researchers, labs, or projects with tangible outcomes is expected.

-Departments must submit extra-mural grants totaling least $750,000 over a three-year rolling period to be able to nominate students to the competition.
-Five candidates will be selected yearly by the Dean based on proposals submitted by CLA Department Heads.
+Departments must submit extra-mural grants totaling least $750,000.00 over a three-year rolling period to be eligible to nominate students to the competition.
+A small number of candidates will be selected yearly by the CLA Dean based on proposals submitted by CLA Department Heads.

 Application